-NFL News: Saints Drew Brees On Browns Rookie Baker Mayfield: ‘He Can Be A Lot Better Than Me’
+NFL News: Saints Drew Brees On Browns Rookie Baker Mayfield – ‘He Can Be A Lot Better Than Me’

 “I think he can be a lot better than me.”

 Baker Mayfield was the number one overall pick in the 2018 NFL Draft.
-Right now, he isn’t even the starter for the Browns as Tyrod Taylor won that job in training camp and the preseason while Mayfield is the back-up.
+Right now, he isn’t even the starter for the Browns as Tyrod Taylor won that job in training camp and the preseason while Mayfield is the backup.

 Still, Brees sees a certain something in Mayfield that many believed would keep him down as an NFL quarterback.